Wii-Linux/wii-linux-ngx/README.md

 ### vWii

-Currently not tested on virtual Wii, if you can, please [reach out](https://github.com/Wii-Linux/wii-linux-ngx/blob/master/docs/index.md#frequently-asked-questions)
+Not possible due to lack of MINI.

 ## Default credentials

-The SD image and rootfs have `root:voidlinux` credentials.
+The SD image and rootfs have `root:wiilinux` credentials.

-If you prefer to log in over USB serial or a USB gecko on the memory card slots, log in via the TTY, then run either:
+If you prefer to log in over USB serial or a USB Gecko on the memory card slots, log in via the TTY, then run `systemctl enable --now getty@usbgeckocon[0/1]`, replacing `[0/1]` with either `0`, or `1`, depending on which memory card slot you've connected it to.
-TODO: Add these when home

 ## History